fossxo/fossxo-gdd/source/gui.rst

 ..  [#speedrunloss] If the player loses a speedrun game, the board remains
         visible so the player can see where they made mistakes.
 This allows them to adjust their strategy for next time.
+..  [#localhelp] The :ref:`ref-objective-free-of-charge` objective mentions not
+        tracking players.
+Websites often contain trackers, advertisements, and other items that violate this objective.